Skip to Content

 WHAT TO DO IN VERONA

-A woman admiring the views of Verona from a vantage point, inserted in a post about the perfect Northern Italy itinerary
+A woman admiring the views of Verona from a vantage point

 Verona’s highlights are Piazza Brà, where the famous open-air Arena di Verona is also located, and Piazza delle Erbe, where local merchants and customers have been conducting their shopping for centuries.

-Another unmissable landmark of this city in northern Italy is the Lamberti Tower (you can buy your skip the-line ticket here).
+Another unmissable landmark of this city is the Lamberti Tower.
 You’ll find this medieval tower on the eastern side of Piazza delle Erbe (Via della Costa 2) and a trip up its stairs will grant you a wonderful view of the whole city.

 But your day in Verona should include, of course, also a trip to Juliet’s balcony.
 Casa di Giulietta is the home where Shakespeare’s most famous tragic character allegedly lived and where she heard Romeo’s loving praises while hiding in her balcony (address is Via Cappello 23).

 ➤ You can easily walk around the city and explore on your own.
-If you prefer to join a small group walking tour though, the Highlights of Verona tour only lasts 2 hours and is a great introduction to the city, but leaves you time to explore on your own.
+If you prefer to join a small group walking tour though, the Highlights of Verona Small Group Walking Tour only lasts 2 hours and is a great introduction to the city, but leaves you time to explore on your own. ➥ BOOK IT HERE

-If you really want to find the best that Verona has to offer (history and food!), check out this 2.5 hour walking tour that mixes history with food and wine tasting.
+If you really want to find the best that Verona has to offer (history and food!), check out this Culinary Tour with Amarone Wine Tasting.
 You’ll taste pasta, olive oil, wines, prosciutto, and sweets.
 Yum! ➥ CHECK IT OUT

 Day 4: Lake Garda

-Only 40 km separate Verona from the shores of Lake Garda, your 10 days in Italy itinerary’s fourth stop (and the largest lake in Italy!).
+Only 25 miles (40 km) separate Verona from the shores of Lake Garda, your fourth stop (and the largest lake in Italy!)

 HOW TO GET THERE